Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 - How customization options can improve reusability without overcomplicating the design system or making it hard to maintain.
 - Include documentation for guidelines on customization and what to avoid.
 - Define recommendations for customizing components or extending the design system.
-- Define a policy for edge case support.
+- Create a policy for supporting edge cases.
+Outline possible limitations and explain how requests are handled.
+Be consistent and clear about expectations.
 - Encourage contributions to improve the flexibility of the design system but hold to your principles.

 ### Change Management and Version Control